vmware-archive/projectmonitor/README.md

 Just open a browser on `/`.
 The page will refresh every 30 seconds.
 When it refreshes, it shows whatever status was last fetched by the cron job.
 That is, a refresh doesn't cause the individual Cruise Builds to be polled.

-Under its name, Pulse shows a big green checkmark or a big red X to indicate a build's status.
-In addition, it shows the history of a project's builds: the previous 9 are displayed underneath.
-These are larger if they are more recent.
+Pulse shows a big green check or a big red X to indicate a build's status.
+In addition, it shows the history of a project's builds: the previous 9 are displayed underneath as green or red dots.
+The larger the dot, the more recent the build.

 Pulse looks good on an iPhone, by the way :)